Batiste History, Family Crest & Coats of Arms

 Early History of the Batiste family

-Another 85 words (6 lines of text) are included under the topic Early Batiste History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Batiste research.
+Another 43 words (3 lines of text) are included under the topic Early Batiste History in all our PDF Extended History products and printed products wherever possible.

 Batiste Spelling Variations

 The many different spellings of French surnames can be partially explained by the use of local dialects and by the influence of other languages during the early development of the French language.
 As a result of these linguistic and cultural influences, the name Batiste is distinguished by a number of regional variations.
 The many spelling variations of the name include Baptiste, Baptist, Batiste, Batist, Batis, Batie and many more.

 Early Notables of the Batiste family (pre 1700)

 Notable amongst the family in this period was Jean Baptiste de Champaigne (1631-1681), a Flemish Baroque painter and teacher; and Pierre Maisonnat dit Baptiste (1663-1714), a French privateer famous for the success he had against New England merchant shipping and fishing interests, his crew was from Acadia.